omorfarukmahfuj/SCS-JS-DOM-Practice/readme.md

 5. Build a countdown timer that starts when a button is clicked and update the display in real-time.

 6. Create a tabbed interface while clicking on tabs displays different content sections without page reload.

+7. Display a progress bar that updates in real-time, showing the progress of a task, download, or form submission.